nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/ipv4-addressing.md

 | S1       | Instance IP: `10.30.0.2`<br> Namespace IP: `10.18.30.65` |
 | S2       | Instance IP: `10.30.0.3`<br> Namespace IP: `10.18.30.66` |

-Oakestra also has IPv6 support, which you can read in [IPv6 address partitioning](../ipv6-addressing/).
+Oakestra also has IPv6 support, which you can read in the next page [IPv6 address partitioning](../ipv6-addressing/).